Uber Eats: History

 In December 2022, Uber Eats has partnered with Cartken, a self-driving 6-wheeled sidewalk bot, in Miami.
-The delivery system, originally from Oakland, CA, is set to deliver food and groceries to residents in Miami.
+The delivery system, originally from Oakland, is set to deliver food and groceries to residents in Miami.
 Consumers will be alerted when their food has arrived and they will go and retrieve their goods.
 Cartken and Uber Eats have not yet released how many bots will be in service, nor where they are headed next.

+In 2022, Uber Eats introduced autonomous machines that run on six wheels present around areas of West Yorkshire, England.
+These robots are able to complete deliveries in less than 30 minutes for distances up to two miles (3.2km).
+Safety concerns were presented about the potential robbery of said robots, Headingley and Hyde Park councillor Jonathan Pryor stated “the robots could be sharing the streets with thousands of revellers taking part in the Otley Run pub crawl every week.”
+Starship Technologies has partnered with Uber Eats to make this happen.
+Uber Eats additionally stated a partnership with Coco Robotics, an American robotics company.

 In January 2024, Uber announced it would shut down the alcohol delivery service Drizly by March 2024 in an effort to consolidate their brand in Uber Eats.
 The company plans to merge the discontinued apps into Uber Eats.

 In May 2024, Uber announced its intention to acquire Delivery Hero’s Foodpanda business in Taiwan for approximately $950 million in cash; however, Taiwan’s Fair Trade Commission blocked the deal in December 2024 and Uber ultimately terminated the agreement in March 2025 without appealing, paying a termination fee of about $250 million.

 In May 2025, Uber announced its entry into the Turkish food delivery market through the acquisition of an 85% stake in Trendyol Go, a local meal and grocery delivery service.
-The transaction, valued at approximately $700 million, marked Uber Eats' first direct presence in Turkey.
+The transaction, valued at approximately $700 million.
 Trendyol Go is a subsidiary of Trendyol, a major Turkish e-commerce company that is majority-owned by the Chinese multinational Alibaba Group.

+In February 2026, Uber announced plans to expand Uber Eats into Austria, the Czech Republic, Denmark, Finland, Greece, Norway and Romania.
+Uber Eats had previously exited several of these markets in 2020.
+The service subsequently launched in Denmark and Finland, but in July 2026 Uber paused the remainder of its planned European expansion, shelving launches in the other five markets as it pursued a takeover of Delivery Hero.
+In March 2026, Uber Eats also resumed operations in Argentina following its withdrawal from the market in 2020.